cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 5. Firewall

 The Firewall configuration is done with `nftables`.
 We will do a basic but secure firewall configuration.
-It will prevent any connection incoming from the internet, as well as from the **guest** and **IoT** Network while keeping everything open on the **Home** network.
+It will prevent any connection incoming from the internet, as well as from the **Guest** and **IoT** Network while keeping everything open on the **LAN** network.
 I not doing the **Flow Offloading** setup as didn't end up working for me.
 You can try it yourself [here](https://discourse.nixos.org/t/nftables-could-not-process-rule-no-such-file-or-directory/33031/3).

 `/etc/nixos/modules/nftables.nft`